Old Mission Peninsula AVA: History

-In the 1980s, the Michigan wine industry saw growth throughout the state as several American Viticultural Areas, including Fennville, Lake Michigan Shore and the nearby Leelanau Peninsula, were approved.
-The Old Mission Peninsula received its AVA designation on June 8, 1987.
-The leading force behind AVA recognition came from Edward O'Keefe, whose Chateau Grand Traverse was the peninsula’s only commercial winery at the time.
-Today the wine industry in the Old Mission Peninsula has expanded to include eight wineries and a thriving wine tourism industry.
+In the 1980s, the Michigan wine industry flourished with its initial AVA Fennville (1981) established followed by the neighboring Leelanau Peninsula (1982) and Lake Michigan Shore (1983).

 Grape varieties and wine styles

 Currently the wineries of the Old Mission Peninsula are focused on the production of Vinifera wines with an average of 90,000 cases produced in the AVA on a yearly basis.
 Among the grape varieties planted in the peninsula are Cabernet Franc, Cabernet Sauvignon, Chardonnay, Gamay noir, Gewurztraminer, Malbec, Merlot, Muscat Ottonel, Pinot blanc, Pinot gris, Pinot noir, Riesling.

-Wineries in Old Mission Peninsula AVA
+Wineries

-There are eleven wineries in the Old Mission Peninsula AVA.
-The Old Mission Peninsula American Viticultural Area sits close to the 45th parallel, a longitude known for growing prestigious grapes.
-The wineries in the Old Mission Peninsula American Viticultural Area are 2 Lads Winery, Bonobo Winery, Black Star Farms, Bowers Harbor Vineyards, Brys Estate Vineyard & Winery, Chateau Chantal, Chateau Grand Traverse, Hawthorne Vineyards, Left Foot Charley (with vineyards in OMP, winery in Traverse City), Mari Vineyards, Peninsula Cellars, and Tabone Vineyards.
+There are 11 wineries in the Old Mission Peninsula AVA.
+The Old Mission Peninsula AVA sits close to the 45th parallel, a longitude known for growing prestigious grapes.
+Wineries featured on the Old Mission Peninsula Wine Trail are 2 Lads Winery, Bonobo Winery, Black Star Farms, Bowers Harbor Vineyards, Brys Estate Vineyard & Winery, Chateau Chantal, Chateau Grand Traverse, Hawthorne Vineyards, Left Foot Charley (with vineyards in OMP, winery in Traverse City), Mari Vineyards, Peninsula Cellars, and Tabone Vineyards.